werifesteriaz/werifesteriaz/README.md

 $$please\space read\space my\space rentry\space byi$$

 > [!NOTE]
-> Me and my friends often use heart emotes on most characters we have, though do not assume all of them r ships!
+> Me and my friends often use heart emotes on most characters we have, though please do not assume all of them are ships!